Yüreğir

-Yüreğir (/tr/) is a district-municipality of the Adana Province.
-It is the second most populated district of the province with a population of over 400 thousand, mostly concentrated on the east side of the Seyhan river, within the city of Adana.
+Yüreğir (/tr/) is a district-municipality of Turkey's Adana Province.
+It is the second most populated district of the province, with a population of over 400,000, mostly concentrated on the east side of the Seyhan River, within the city of Adana.
 Many of the provincial institutions are located in Yüreğir, including the Provincial and Regional Courts of Justice, Health Directorate, Social Security Directorate and Agriculture Directorate.

 Yüreğir covers the area between the Seyhan River and the Ceyhan River, south of the Sarıçam and north of the Karataş districts.
-Yüreğir shares parts of Seyhan river with Seyhan district and parts of Ceyhan river with Yumurtalık district.
+Yüreğir shares parts of the Seyhan River with Seyhan district and parts of the Ceyhan River with Yumurtalık district.

 Etymology

 Yüreğir is an Üçok tribe of Oğuz Turks, a western Turkic people whom most of the Anatolian Turks were descended from.
 Yüreğir tribe flee from Mongol invasions who invaded their plain land in Transoxiana between Amu Darya (Turkish: Ceyhun) and Syr Darya (Turkish: Seyhun).
 With the permission from Mamluk Sultanate, they settled in the Levant.
 Taking advantage of the conflicts within the Armenian Kingdom of Cilicia, they moved upwards to Cilicia in 1352 and settled at the plain between Sarus and Pyramus rivers, an area that resembles their homeland in Transoxiana.
 They renamed Sarus as Seyhan, Pyramus as Ceyhan and the plain they settled became known as Yüreğir plain.